karanns/Capital-Asset-Pricing-Model/README.md

-An automated Capital Asset Pricing and 3 Factor Model which helps the end user understand the systematic risk and expected return of the stock.
+An automated Capital Asset Pricing and 3 Factor Model which helps the end user understand the systematic risk and expected return of the stock with a help of an automated Dashboard on Tableau.